 Sometimes a user will have an error in her log message (a misspelling or some misinformation, perhaps).
-If the repository is configured (using the pre-revprop-change and postrevprop-change hooks; see the section called "Hook Scripts") to accept changes to this log message after the commit is finished, then the user can "fix" her log message remotely using the svn program's propset command (see Chapter 9, Subversion Complete Reference).
+If the repository is configured (using the pre-revprop-change hook; see the section called "Implementing Repository Hooks") to accept changes to this log message after the commit is finished, then the user can "fix" her log message remotely using the svn program's propset command (see svn propset).
 However, because of the potential to lose information forever, Subversion repositories are not, by default, configured to allow changes to unversioned properties-except by an administrator.